Could it be OIC?

 OTC laxatives are intended for the treatment of occasional constipation, but are generally not meant for long-term use

-icon banana
+banana icon

 Some OTC laxatives should not be taken for longer than a week without consulting your healthcare provider